jminjares4/Microprocessor-2-Lab-Template/Lab_8/README.md

 ## **C helpful functions**

-For this Lab, there is two additional function from Espressif that are important to use DAC peripheral.
+For this Lab, there is two additional functions from Espressif that are important to use DAC peripheral.
-As previously mentioned before, ESP32 has **2** DAC channels.
+As previously mentioned, ESP32 has **2** DAC channels.
 The channel is enable by using: `dac_output_enable(dac_channel_t channel)`. `dac_channel_t` is an enumeration that is provided down below.
-Please select the correct channel based on the GPIO pin.
+Please select the correct channel based on the GPIO pin and hardware.
 ~~~c
 typedef enum {
     DAC_CHANNEL_1 = 0,    /*!< DAC channel 1 is GPIO25(ESP32) / GPIO17(ESP32S2) */